vaceletm/BlogPost/TuleapRackspace.md

 ------

 We are already extremely grateful to Rackspace.
 The offer is amazing and the support teams are really awesome.
-The few time we had issues (when you spawn ~10/20 servers a day you are likely to hit problems at some stage) we got answers of what was going on within minutes.
+The few times we had issues (when you spawn ~10/20 servers a day you are likely to hit problems at some stage) we got answers of what was going on within minutes.
 I don't remember spending more than 15mn on chat without having an explanation about what's going on and a solution.